 11. Logo In-filling /Break Lines In-filling

-	It is a coating defect where the engraved logo or break line filled with either particle of dried polymer or solidified foam.
-Coating droplets are over-dried before contacting tablet surface, increasing tablet surface roughness and filling the logo.
+It is a coating defect where the engraved logo or break line is filled with either particle of dried polymer or solidified foam.
+Coating droplets are over-dried before contacting the tablet surface, increasing tablet surface roughness and filling the logo.

 Causes and Remedies of Infilling

 |4.||Too high gun to bed distance.||Optimize gun to bed distance.|

 |5.||Poor spray gun design.||Use proper spray gun design|